Urmatbek-312/JavaFXFinal/README.md

 # Login form
 ### Discription: We created project with using JavaFX & Mysql Database
-Lets say we have some clubs with too many participants and some times its too difficult track their names and quantites.
+Lets say we have some clubs with too many participants and some times its too difficult track their names and quantity.
 The project was created for Admins to register participants and safe them in Database.
 ### Team Members:
 1. Nusubaliev Urmatbek